 Despite the rhetoric from several states in favor of psychosocial support, these services continued to be accorded little practical importance, and were often limited to peer support.
 Mental health problems were sometimes stigmatized.
-In Uganda, survivor organizations were the main psychosocial support providers, but Cambodian landmine survivor works as a bicycle repairperson.
+In Uganda, survivor organizations were the main psychosocial support providers, but Young landmine survivor learns how to scuba dive as part of a Colombian rehabilitation program.
+Cambodian landmine survivor works as a bicycle repairperson.